AhmadHirthani/learning-journal/README.md

 ## Welcome to learning journal about Markdown language

-You can find more about Markdown language the [editor on GitHub](https://github.com/AhmadHirthani/learning-journal/edit/master/README.md).
+You can find more about Markdown language the [learning journal page](https://github.com/AhmadHirthani/learning-journal/edit/master/README.md).

 ## Markdown